Setting the Standard for Professional Excellence in Art Therapy

 Board Certified

-The Board Certified Art Therapist (ATR-BC) is the highest professional distinction in art therapy, signifying advanced competency.
-This credential is awarded to ATRs who successfully pass the national board certification examination, demonstrating comprehensive knowledge of art therapy theories and clinical applications.
+Board Certification represents the highest professional distinction in art therapy.
+The Board Certified Registered Art Therapist (ATR-BC) is awarded to Registered Art Therapists who successfully pass the national board certification examination, demonstrating advanced competency, comprehensive knowledge, and commitment to ongoing professional standards

 Find An Art Therapist